teddybear082/UGVR/README.md

 # CREDITS

--Decais for inventing a way to easily inject XR Origin into camera for Godot 4 3D games
+-Decacis for inventing a way to easily inject XR Origin into camera for Godot 4 3D games

 -Godot XR Tools team - going to be heavily leveraging scripts from Godot XR Tools